 Northern Shan State and Kachin State: We advise you to reconsider your need to travel to these areas due to ongoing tensions and conflict between ethnic groups and military forces.
 Skirmishes occurred throughout 2014 and into 2015.
 Tensions in northern Shan State escalated in February 2015 leading to intense fighting.
 On 17 February 2015, the Burmese Government announced a state of emergency and martial law in the Kokang Self-Administered Zone.
 There is an ongoing risk of conflict in northern Shan State and Kachin State.

 China, Laos, Thailand, Bangladesh and India border areas: We advise you to reconsider your need to travel to these borders, including to the authorised land border crossings.
 Armed groups operate in these areas and there is an ongoing risk of ethnic conflict, banditry and unmarked landmines.
 In mid-2015 and late 2014, the roads from Myawaddy to Hpa-An were closed after low level conflict between ethnic groups and military forces occurred in the area.
 In late 2014, the border crossing from Mae Sot to Myawaddy was closed after improvised explosive devices (IEDs) were located in the border town of Myawaddy.
 The security situation along Burma’s extensive border varies considerably.
 If you choose to travel to border areas, you should carefully assess the current security situation and familiarise yourself with local curfews and travel restrictions.
 Movement should be limited to main highways and urban areas.

 We continue to receive reports that terrorist elements in the region are planning attacks that could take place in any location within Burma, including Rangoon.

-There is a risk of crime, such as mugging, petty theft and burglary.
-There have also been incidents of violent crime directed against foreigners.
-Local law enforcement officials have a limited capacity to respond to or prevent crime.
+There is a risk of crime, including mugging, petty theft and burglary.
+There have been incidents of violent crime directed against foreigners.
+Local law enforcement officials have a limited capacity to respond to crimes.

 Money and valuables